Sitecore/Helix.Docs/helix/principles/architecture-principles/modules.rst

     The Social feature enables Twitter feeds on the pages as well as allows the editor to add Facebook metadata to the website pages.

+  Foundation/Indexing
+    This Foundation layer module provides an abstraction layer on the search functionality of Sitecore and allows features both to search within the data they provide and to integrate into the site-wide search.

+.. admonition:: Habitat Home Commerce Example

+  The Commerce version of the Habitat Home Demo includes modules such as:

   Feature/Cart
     All of the elements that allow users to add Sellable Items to a cart.
     This includes renderings used on the website, and also the plugin that provides the functionality in the Commerce Engine.

-  Foundation/Indexing
-    This Foundation layer module provides an abstraction layer on the search functionality of Sitecore and allows features both to search within the data they provide and to integrate into the site-wide search.
+  Feature/Orders
+    All of the elements that allow users to place orders and review order history.
+    This includes renderings used on the website, and also the plugin that provides the functionality in the Commerce Engine.

+  Feature/Wish Lists
+    All of the elements that allow users to create and manage product wish lists.
+    This includes renderings used on the website, and also the plugin that provides the functionality in the Commerce Engine.

 Groups
 ^^^^^^